We are not currently recruiting for PCSOs.

 - Collect CCTV evidence

-- Provide low-level crime prevention and personal safety
+- Provide low-level crime prevention and personal safety advice

 - Carry out low-level missing person enquiries